-The starting point of the PROCHAINE is to develop an advanced level, practical training program around the topic “Design and upscaling in mineral processing”.
-The target group is people already working in the mining sector or related area.
-The objective of the training program consisting of individual training courses, modules, is to give learners a good knowledge on the theory and practical issues related to the design and upscaling of the ore beneficiation process, and how this information is related to the operational and economical aspects in the concentrating plant.
-The topics of the individual modules are focused on selected, relevant aspects around the process design and scale-up theme.
+The objective is to give learners a good knowledge on the theory and practical issues related to the design and upscaling of the ore beneficiation process, and how this information is related to the operational and economical aspects in the concentrating plant.
 The training program could be partly tailored to the specific needs of each particular student group.

 Project objective and scope